jdeebs/python-specialization/README.md

 ## Achievement 1: Introduction to Python

-In this achievement, I will learn the basics of Python programming, including:
+In this achievement, I learned the basics of Python programming, including:

 - Data types and structures
 - Operators and functions
 - File handling
 - Exception handling

-I will implement object-oriented programming concepts to create a database for a recipe application.
-Throughout the process, I will practice standard Python programming practices to write simpler, more readable, and robust code.
+I implemented object-oriented programming concepts to create a database for a recipe application.
+Throughout the process, I practiced standard Python programming practices to write simpler, more readable, and robust code.

 ### Exercises Overview